fmonsalvebravo-dev/docquote/README.md

 Document types are independent — use any combination as needed.
 One API key and shared credits work across all types.

+> **Note:** DocQuote generates commercial documents such as quotes, purchase orders, and invoices.
+These documents are **not tax-compliant electronic invoices for jurisdictions that require government e-invoicing systems** (for example Chile SII, Mexico SAT, Brazil NF-e, etc.).
+If legal tax invoices are required, the generated document should be treated as a commercial draft and processed through the appropriate government e-invoicing system.

 ## Recommended agent workflow

 1. Register an API key with `POST /v1/keys/register`